AndyIbanez/andyibanez-com/content/posts/converting-closure-based-code-into-async-await-in-swift.md

 In this article we have explored how we can bridge from callback-based code or delegate-based code into `async/await`.
 We learned how to use checked continuations to do so, and we enforced the idea of what a continuation actually is.

-With this, you should now know have all the essentials of `async/await`, You are now ready to tackle actual concurrency, and I'm happy to tell you will explore concurrency next week covering *structured concurrency*.
+With this, you should now understand all the essentials of `async/await`.
+You are now ready to tackle actual concurrency, and next week we will start talking about that, starting with *structured concurrency*.
 You will learn how to run many tasks in parallel and how to process such results.

 # Notes